-When clear-sighted, intuitive mediumship is combined with moral and intellectual culture we may frequently find the possession of these qualities embodying the highest truths in aphorisms that more clearly define grand principles than lengthy and labored essays by merely intellectual minds.
-In the first spiritual journal established, The Univercelum a grandly inspired and cultured medium, S. B. Brittan, defined our subject in a sentence, comprehensive and concise, which will be appreciated by all students of Spiritual Science, as follows, vast field of thought is opened before us in this brief sentence.
-We see at a glance that there can be no harmonious relations in any physical, mental, moral or spiritual conditions, unless they are based upon justice.
-Wisdom, Charity, Love are all dependent upon justice as the foundation upon which they must be based to produce harmony, which exists only in equilibrium.
-Lacking this quality, the most brilliant intellects, the most powerful executive abilities, may become destructive to the highest interests of humanity.
+When clear-sighted, intuitive mediumship is combined with moral and intellectual culture, we may frequently find the possession of these qualities embodying the highest truths in aphorisms that more clearly define grand principles than lengthy and labored essays by merely intellectual minds.
+In the first spiritual journal established, The Univercœlum, a grandly inspired and cultured medium, S. B. Brittan, defined our subject in a sentence, comprehensive and concise, which will be appreciated by all students of Spiritual Science, as follows:

-"JUSTICE THE EQUILIBRIUM OF THE UNIVERSE."
+"JUSTICE, THE EQUILIBRIUM OF THE UNIVERSE."